thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

 Shake with ice, then dry shake, strain into frozen glass.
 Spritz with absinthe.
+Macha syrup
-Macha syrup 1 cup sugar
+1 cup sugar
 1 cup water
 2 spoon matcha
-combine in saucepan over medium heat.
+Combine in saucepan over medium heat.
 Stir until sugar is dissolved.
 Let cool, then pour into a glass container and seal tightly.

 ---